 - GPA: Minimum 3.0 in undergraduate major and last 60 attempted units of bachelor’s degree.
 The Anthropology Department may make exceptions to this requirement on a case-by-case basis; students with a GPA below 3.0 may still apply to the program.

 - GRE scores are not required, but applicants may submit them as demonstration of academic ability if they desire.

 - Previous undergraduate field/research/applied experience in area of concentration preferred but not required.

 Students are encouraged to contact the anthropology faculty to discuss their interests prior to applying to the program.

 Step 2: Apply for Graduate Admissions to Humboldt State University through CSUMentor

 - On the CSUMentor Graduate Application main page, IGNORE THE BOX AT THE TOP THAT SAYS “Application submission period beginning… for Summer”.
 These dates are NOT CORRECT for our program.
-Applications for our program beginning Summer 2015 will be open according to the dates indicated above.
+Applications for our program beginning Summer 2015 are now open, and will close on April 1.
 To begin your application, click on the box that says “CLICK THIS BOX IF YOU ARE APPLYING FOR: …FALL 2015, SUMMER 2015…”

 - A $55.00 application fee is required at time of application.